froelofs/inquisitive-semantics/_workshops/2015-inquisitive-turn-closing.md

   The closing event of the project will consist of **two workshops**.
 The event will be directly followed by the [Amsterdam Colloquium](http://www.illc.uva.nl/AC/AC2015/) (December 16-18).
 people:
-  - label: Workshop 1 organizer
+  - label: Organizers
     list:
       - id: mwestera
+      - id: iciardelli
-  - label: Workshop 1 speakers
+  - label: Speakers
     list:
       - first_name: Daniel
         last_name: Büring